 The aim is to perform the following simultaneously as the competition phase approaches during each half of the year:

-- decreasing total volume of weights & aim finally for improvement in power.
+- Decreasing the total volume of weights & aim finally for improvement in power.

-- decreasing the volume of relaxed tempo sessions.
+- Reduce the volume of relaxed tempo sessions.

-- decreasing total volume of all training for major races
+- Decreasing the total volume of all training for major races

-- build confidence & mentally preparedness for racing with block starts, reaction drills etc.
+- Build confidence & mental preparedness for racing with block starts, reaction drills, etc.